Is Portugal Safe? What You Need to Know Before Moving

 The Safest Places in Portugal

 Portugal is considered a safe country, and safety is not limited to specific places.
-However, some areas within Portugal are known for their exceptionally low crime rates and high safety standards, especially smaller towns and islands off mainland Portugal.
+However, some areas within Portugal are known for their exceptionally low crime rates and high safety standards, as the local authorities strictly enforce the local laws and take every police report seriously.

 Here are a few regions and cities often considered among the safest in Portugal: